 set samlAction <name> [-metadataUrl <url> [-metadataRefreshInterval <int>] https://idp.citrix.com/samlidp/metadata.xml

 The metadataRefreshInterval parameter is the interval in minutes for fetching metadata information from the specified metadata URL.
 Default value 36000.

-The “samlIdPProfile” parameter takes a new argument in order to read the entire configuration that is specific to SP.
-SAML IdP configuration can be simplified by replacing SP specific properties with a SP metadata file.
-This file is queried either through http or is read from the local disk.
+The “samlIdPProfile” parameter takes a new argument to read the entire configuration that is specific to SP.
+SAML IdP configuration can be simplified by replacing SP specific properties with an SP metadata file.
+This file is queried through HTTP.

 To read from metadata file using command line interface:

 You can now configure SAML authentication attributes with a unique name along with values.
 The names are configured in the SAML action parameter and the values are obtained by querying for the names.
 By specifying the name attribute value, admins can easily search for the attribute value associated with the attribute name.
 Also, admins no longer have to remember the attribute by its value alone.

 - In samlAction command, you can configure a maximum of 64 attributes separated by comma with total size less than 2048 bytes.

 - Citrix recommends that you use the attributes list.
 Use of “attribute 1 to attribute 16” will cause session failure if the extracted attribute size is large.

 add authentication samlAction <name> [-Attributes <string>]